dothezz/freefilesync-source/Readme.txt

 You can: - drag & drop any directory onto the main window to set the directory for comparison
          - drag & drop any file onto the main window to set the directory for comparison
-         - drag & drop *.ffs_gui files onto the main window to load the configuration within
+         - drag & drop *.ffs_gui files onto the main window to load the configuration contained
          - drag & drop *.ffs_batch files onto the main window to display and edit the batch configuration
          - drag & drop *.ffs_batch files onto the batch dialog to display and edit the batch configuration